Controllable Video Generation: A Survey: Application

-World models play a vital role in autonomous driving by simulating environments and guiding decision-making.
+\textbf{Autonomous Vehicle and Generative World Model.} World model is important in autonomous driving by simulating environments and guiding decision-making.
 Video generation models, with their ability to produce realistic visual data, are now increasingly used to improve perception and planning in autonomous systems.
-GAIA-2~\cite{GAIA-2} is a multi-view generative world model capable of producing high-resolution, temporally and spatially consistent multi-camera videos from structured inputs such as vehicle dynamics, environmental conditions, and road semantics.
-DriVerse~\cite{DriVerse} generates high-fidelity driving simulation videos by using a single image and future trajectories, introduces multi-modal trajectory prompts to encode trajectories as text and spatial motion priors, and uses latent motion alignment to enhance the temporal consistency of dynamic objects.
-Drive-WM~\cite{wang2023Drivingintothefuture} promotes spatial-temporal joint modeling through view factorization, enabling the generation of high-fidelity multi-view videos in autonomous driving scenarios.
-Based on its powerful generative capability, this method demonstrates the potential of applying world models to safe driving planning.
+GAIA-2~\citep{GAIA-2} is a multi-view generative world model capable of producing high-resolution, temporally and spatially consistent multi-camera videos from structured inputs such as vehicle dynamics, environmental conditions, and road semantics.
+DriVerse~\citep{DriVerse} generates high-fidelity driving simulation videos by using a single image and future trajectories, introduces multi-modal trajectory prompts to encode trajectories as text and spatial motion priors, and uses latent motion alignment to enhance the temporal consistency of dynamic objects.
+Drive-WM~\citep{wang2023Drivingintothefuture} promotes spatial-temporal joint modeling through view factorization, enabling the generation of high-fidelity multi-view videos in autonomous driving scenarios.
+The powerful generative capability demonstrates the potential of applying world models to safe driving planning.